Keyboard shortcuts

 The next few steps

-We are extending const generics in two independent directions:
+We are extending const generics in two independent directions to resolve both of these limitations.

-adt_const_params: Extending const generic arguments to include structs and enums.
-The implementation is largely complete, but we need to:
+ADT Const Parameters: Extending const generic parameters to include structs and enums.

 • Publish an RFC defining which ADTs are permitted.
 Some structs may be excluded due to concerns about privacy and unsafe invariants when the compiler infers const values.
 The RFC will nail down the precise rules.